fullPage.js Best Alternatives

 • Unmaintained since late 2018.
 Big warning!

-• Website is down.
+• The website is down.

 • It uses jQuery as a dependency as well as jquery.mousewheel.js and jQuery easing.
 Adding quite a big amount of code on top of the component itself that will for sure slow down the load of the page.